StatMixedML/StatMixedML/README.md

 ## :thought_balloon: Ask me anything about

-The above-mentioned areas of interest.
+My areas of interest.
 But I am also more than happy for an exchange on other interesting topics.

 <br />